pablodecm/phd_thesis/src/103_chapter_3.md

 of the data.
-As we will see, these issues are intimately related, the former requiring the use of likelihood-free inference techniques such as constructing non-parametric sample likelihoods, which in turn demands for lower dimensional summary statistics.
+As we will see, these issues are intimately related, the former requiring the use of likelihood-free inference techniques such as constructing non-parametric sample likelihoods, which in turn demand for lower dimensional summary statistics.